Self maps of HP^n via the unstable Adams spectral sequence: The unstable Adams spectral sequence for

 Let $M\otimes\Lambda$ denote the $E_1$-term of the stable Adams spectral sequence for the $\bmod p$ Moore spectrum given by the $\Lambda$-algebra.
 The main results of \cite{Ma1} and \cite{HM1} state that there is a map of complexes $W(1) \lra M\otimes \Lambda$ inducing an isomorphism on homology for $t-s<5s-16$ for $p=2$ and $t-s<(p+1)qs-(p+2)q$ for $p$ odd.
 This reduces (a) to a statement about the stable $E_2$-term of the Moore spectrum except in low dimensions where it is easily checked directly by computing the homology of the complex $\Lambda(3)$.

 The $E_2$-term of the Moore spectrum is computed in the required range in \cite{Mi} for $p$ odd and in \cite{Ma3} for $p=2$.
 It agrees with the description given in Figures \ref{v1even} and \ref{v1odd}.
-This proves (a).
+In view of \eqref{relE2}, this completes the proof of (a).